dart-lang/site-www/src/_guides/language/analysis-options.md

 The `.analysis_options` (or `.analysis_options.yaml`) file,
 written in the YAML language, is typically placed in the same directory as the pubspec file at the top of the package.
-If no file is present, the server walks up the directory tree, looking for one.
+If no file is present, the analyzer walks up the directory tree, looking for one.

 Here's a sample YAML analysis_options file:

 {% prettify yaml %}
 analyzer:
-  language:
-    enableStrictCallChecks: true
-    enableSuperMixins: true
   strong-mode:
     - no-implicit-downcasts: true
     - no-implicit-dynamic: true